DiamondLightSource/blueapi/docs/tutorials/run-bus.md

 ## Start Message Bus

-The worker requires a running instance of a message bus such as  ActiveMQ, the simplest way to start it is to run it via a container:
+The worker can publish updates to a running instance of a message bus such as  ActiveMQ, the simplest way to start it is to run it via a container:

 ```
 docker run -it --rm --net host rmohr/activemq:5.15.9-alpine
 ```

 ```
 podman run -it --rm --net host rmohr/activemq:5.15.9-alpine
 ```

 ## Config File